Rita086/alx-low_level_programming/README.md

-This is my readme file in this directory 0x04-more_functions_nested_loops
+my readme file in this directory 0x06-pointers_arrays_strings